Variation formulae for the volume of coassociative submanifolds: First variation formulae

-\textbf{Example. }Assume $M$ (as usual satisfying $d\phi=0$) admits a coassociative fibration over a base space $B$, with compact fibres.
+\paragraph{Fibrations.} Assume $M$ (as usual satisfying $d\phi=0$) admits a coassociative fibration over a base space $B$, with compact fibres.
 Let $\Sigma$ be the fibre above $b\in B$.
+It is natural to view $B$ as a submanifold in the moduli space $\mathcal{M}$ defined by $\Sigma$.
+The relationship between $T_bB$ and $T_\Sigma\mathcal{M}$ is defined by the fact that any $Z\in T_bB$ admits a unique lift to a vector field normal to $\Sigma$ (with respect to the metric on $M$).
+The fibration structure implies that this vector field corresponds to a deformation through coassociative fibres, so it lies in $T_\Sigma\mathcal{M}$.
+We can endow $B$ with the metric induced by the metric on $\mathcal{M}$.
+In particular, $B$ can be locally identified with $\mathcal{M}$ if and only if they have the same dimension, i.e., if and only if $b_2^+(\Sigma)=3$: this is a topological condition on $\Sigma$.

-The projection provides an isomorphism between each $T_p\Sigma^\perp$ and $T_bB$ so the normal bundle, thus $\Lambda^2_+(\Sigma)$, is trivial.
+The fact that $\Sigma$ fits into a coassociative fibration has further consequences.
+Indeed, the projection provides an isomorphism between each $T_p\Sigma^\perp$ and $T_bB$ so the normal bundle, thus $\Lambda^2_+(\Sigma)$, is trivial.
 Choose a basis $Z_1,Z_2,Z_3$ for $T_bB$.
 We will use the same notation to denote the corresponding normal vector fields along $\Sigma$.
 The forms $Z_i\lrcorner\phi$ provide a basis for the self-dual forms at each point.
-They are also harmonic, because they correspond to deformations though coassociative fibres.
 Any other self-dual form $\alpha$ on $\Sigma$ must be, at each point, a linear combination of these: $\alpha=a_iZ_i\lrcorner\phi$.
-If $\alpha$ is harmonic then, applying the formula $\Delta(fg)=(\Delta f)g+2\nabla f\cdot\nabla g+f(\Delta g)$ to each component of the forms in normal coordinates, we find that the coefficients are harmonic, thus constant.
-It follows that $\mathcal{M}\simeq B$.
+Coassociative deformation theory implies that $Z_i\lrcorner\phi$ are harmonic.